lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 - 80.lv \| [website](https://80.lv/articles/level-design/)

 ##### Other
 Game industry is not just unicorns & rainbows, so to speak.
 It’s a fast-paced environment that requires a mindset combining creativity, commitment and acceptance of frequent changes.
-It can be a lot to take in, and these books give a good glimpse into the behind the scenes of game development.
+It can be a lot to take in.
+These books give a good glimpse into the behind the scenes of ups & downs in game development.

 - Jason Schreier: [Blood, Sweat, and Pixels](https://www.amazon.com/Blood-Sweat-Pixels-Triumphant-Turbulent/dp/0062651234)
 - Jason Schreier: [Press Reset](https://www.amazon.com/Press-Reset-Recovery-Video-Industry/dp/1538735490)